WeblateOrg/weblate/docs/admin/backup.rst

               - /home/weblate/borgbackup:/borgbackup

-    The directory where backups will be stored have to be owned by UID 1000, otherwise Weblate will not be able to write the backups there.
+    The directory where backups will be stored have to be owned by UID 1000, otherwise Weblate won’t be able to write the backups there.

 Remote backups
 ~~~~~~~~~~~~~~

-Remote backups using SSH are supported.
-The SSH server needs to have
+In order to create the remote backups, you will have to install `BorgBackup`_
-`BorgBackup`_ installed.
-Weblate connects to the server using SSH key, please
+onto another server that’s accessible via SSH.
+Make youreself sure
-make sure the Weblate SSH key is accepted by the server (see
+that it accepts the Weblate's client SSH key, i.e. the one it uses to connect
-:ref:`weblate-ssh-key`).
+to other servers. (see :ref:`weblate-ssh-key`).

 .. hint::